 A second kitchen wall houses a refrigerator and wall ovens (both by Whirlpool) along with a trio of narrow pantries.
 De Giulio refers to each wall as a composition due to the way the KraftMaid cabinets and other elements are framed.

-Then there is “la mattina,” or the morning space – essentially a drop-dead-gorgeous breakfast bar with a wall covered by Ann Sacks Davlin subways made from white gold-leaf fused between handmade glass tiles.
+Then there is “la mattina,” or the morning space – essentially a drop-dead-gorgeous breakfast bar with open storage on a wall covered by Ann Sacks Davlin subways made from white gold-leaf fused between handmade glass tiles.

 This area does double-duty for clean up, supported a secondary sink — Kohler’s cast-iron enameled Riverby in a cobalt color called Annapolis Navy.